jnozzi/cocoadev.com/markdown/NSSyncConduit.md

 Note: This data applies to the latest gleaned info from production OS X - 10.3.5 as of this writing.

-iSync uses a closed API defined in /System/Library/General/PrivateFrameworks/General/SyncConduit.framework to define it's conduits (pieces of software that provide sync servicing for individual devices).
-As this is a Private Framework, Headers are not available and were gleaned from General/ClassDump.
-The tricky part of course is translating all the fun (id) defs in General/ClassDump -ed headers to real objects... and determining the whys and hows about these individual objects going in and out.
+iSync uses a closed API defined in /System/Library/PrivateFrameworks/SyncConduit.framework to define it's conduits (pieces of software that provide sync servicing for individual devices).
+As this is a Private Framework, Headers are not available and were gleaned from ClassDump.
+The tricky part of course is translating all the fun (id) defs in ClassDump -ed headers to real objects... and determining the whys and hows about these individual objects going in and out.

-I (General/BrendanWMcAdams) have been doing some work on puzzling out General/NSSyncConduit myself over at www.twodot.org.
-My coding partner and I thought it might be nice to kick back some of the info we've puzzled to General/CocoaDev, so here goes...
+I (BrendanWMcAdams) have been doing some work on puzzling out NSSyncConduit myself over at www.twodot.org.
+My coding partner and I thought it might be nice to kick back some of the info we've puzzled to CocoaDev, so here goes...

-This is the results of my work, off of the 10.3.5 verion of General/SyncConduit...
+This is the results of my work, off of the 10.3.5 verion of SyncConduit...

 /*
- * Decoded from /System/Library/General/PrivateFrameworks/General/SyncConduit.framework
+ * Decoded from /System/Library/PrivateFrameworks/SyncConduit.framework
  *
  * basic structure from class-dump
  *
  * Actual datastructures and functionality details decoded by
- * Brendan W. General/McAdams <bmcadams@twodot.org>
+ * Brendan W. McAdams <bmcadams@twodot.org>
  *
  */

 #import <Foundation/Foundation.h>

-@interface General/NSSyncConduit : General/NSObject
+@interface NSSyncConduit : NSObject
 {
 }

 /**
  * This is a simple name describing the conduit,
- * e.g. "General/ExchangeConduit"
+ * e.g. "ExchangeConduit"
 */
-+ (General/NSString*) conduitName;
++ (NSString*) conduitName;

 /**
  * Not sure what this is supposed to indicate...